THE WORLD IS YOURS TO EXPLORE!

 SYA Summer reserves the right to cancel a summer program if minimum enrollment is not met by February 15th.
 In the event of cancellation, all deposits will be refunded.

 The summer application goes live in mid-October and applications are accepted on a rolling basis until programs are full.
 The first round of acceptances goes out on January 18th.

-SYA Summer has very limited financial aid available.
+SYA Summer has very limited need-based financial aid available.
 Less than 5% of our summer students will receive a grant, with no grant to exceed 50% of the tuition.
 Financial aid funds are awarded on a first come, first served basis and are for families with demonstrated need.

 To apply, check the financial aid box on the Summer Application and send a copy of your most recent tax returns to email@example.com.